 It is possible to show only courses happening this semester or courses from the past or in the next semester (future).
-There are other options viewing "starred" (favorite) courses or courses you have hidden from the listing.
+There are other options viewing "starred" (favorite) courses or courses you have hidden.
 The Moodle course listing uses the start and end dates of the course to determine which tab to put the course in (In Progress, Future, or Past).

-To view just your current courses, select the "In progress" filter.
+To view just the current courses, select the "In progress" filter.

-Courses can be sorted by name or by the time "last accessed".
+Courses can be sorted by name or by the when they were "Last accessed".
 If you tend to visit the same courses over and over, it is probably easier to sort by "Last accessed".

 Starring and Hiding

-You can view your starred courses using the course filter option described above.
-If you need to un-hide a course, use the filter option to display hidden courses and unhide them.
+You can view starred courses using the course filter option described above.
+To un-hide a course, use the filter option to display hidden courses and unhide them.